arjun-menon/hubdoc-take-home/README.md

   * Attempts to extract the following data from the document
     * *Vendor* (e.g. Starbucks, Home Depot, McDonalds)
     * *Invoice Date*
-    * *Invoice Amount* (a positive or negative value with at most 2 decimal places)
+    * *Amount Due* (a positive or negative value with at most 2 decimal places)
     * *Currency* (a three character currency code; e.g. CAD, GBP)
     * *Tax* (a positive or negative value with at most 2 decimal places)